-- 1. The Oklahoma Collection will be staffed Monday through Thursday afternoons and by appointment.
-Staff will create a bookmark or flyer highlighting the resources available and encouraging customers to plan a time to come in and browse. - The Oklahoma Room has been staffed during the last year as scheduled.
-An Oklahoma Room and Collection bookmark is in progress, and should be available for customers by December 2010. - The Downtown Library will complete the process of updating the signage on the shelf end panels.
+- The Oklahoma Collection will be staffed Monday through Thursday afternoons and by appointment.
+Staff will create a bookmark or flyer highlighting the resources available and encouraging customers to plan a time to come in and browse.
+The Oklahoma Room has been staffed during the last year as scheduled. - 2.
+The Downtown Library will complete the process of updating the signage on the shelf end panels.
 This will allow customers to more easily browse the collection by subject.
 It will also provide a more accurate representation of the content of each row of shelving. - The updates to the first floor signage have not yet been completed due to shifting in the collection, but are planned for the next year. - 3.
 The Downtown Library will investigate the possibility of adding a self-checkout on the 2nd floor.
-This would be a convenience for customers who would like to leave the library from the second floor via the elevators into the atrium. - A self-checkout station including coin box for the 2nd floor of the library is included in the FY-10-11 budget. - 4.
-The Downtown Library will improve the safety of the central staircase by having a visible edging material added to the front edge of each step for demarcation. - Funds to make needed updates to the Downtown Library including demarcation of the central staircase are included in the FY10-11 budget.
+This would be a convenience for customers who would like to leave the library from the second floor via the elevators into the atrium. - A self-checkout station is up and running. - 4.
+The Downtown Library will improve the safety of the central staircase by having a visible edging material added to the front edge of each step for demarcation. - Completed